 Now comes my criticism.

-I haven’t seen any reviewers really mention what I’m about to say here, since it seems most of the Youtubers today only know how to compare cameras to the Sony A7III, and this sits in a totally different class so they are confused as to what to say about it.
+I haven’t seen any reviewers really mention what I’m about to say here since it seems most of the Youtubers today only know how to compare cameras to the Sony A7III, and this sits in a totally different class so they are confused as to what to say about it.

-If you’re coming from an X-T20, X-T2, X-Pro2 or even an X-E3 and you want to buy a cheap little camera as backup, you’re going to be let down.
+If you’re coming from an X-T20, X-T2, X-Pro2 or even an X-E3 and you want to buy a cheap little camera as a backup, you’re going to be let down.
 The X-T100 has some pretty severe shortcomings that you won’t notice if you’re new to mirrorless cameras, but absolutely will notice if you’re coming from the X-T2.

 Fujifilm X-T100 Shortcomings